Cherry on the Cake: Fairness is NOT an Optimization Problem: Connecting Classification and Cake-Cutting

-To see that any function written in this way is Pareto maximal, we can simply take a sequence $\boldsymbol{\omega}^{(k)}$ such that $\lim_{k\to\infty} \omega_1^{(k)}=t$ and apply Weller's theorem similarly as before. \end{proof} \end{corollary} The corollary shows that, for the binary case, optimal solutions are achieved by selecting a threshold for the probability distribution.
-The only cases where the decision is not determined in this way are those where the probability distribution coincides with the threshold.
-For non-binary classification, a sequence $\boldsymbol{\omega}^{(k)}$ can be seen as the generalization of what a threshold represents in the binary case.
+The corollary shows that, for the binary case, optimal solutions are achieved by selecting a threshold for the probability distribution.
+For non-binary classification, a sequence $\vectorize{{w}}^{(k)}$ can be seen as the generalization of what a threshold represents in the binary case.

-Moreover, this shows that there is a connection between the ROC curve and the IPS.
-The ROC is the curve traced by $(P( \widehat{Y}=1\vert Y=0),P(\widehat{Y}=1\vert Y=1))\in [0,1]^2$ as the decision threshold changes.
-Thanks to Weller's theorem, we know this corresponds to the Pareto maximal decisions for the problem.
-It's easy to observe that the ROC curve and the optimal points of the IPS are identical, merely mirrored and rescaled.
+The corollary formally justifies what is already intuitively done in binary classification with $\roc$ curves.
+In fact, there is a direct connection between the $\roc$ curve and the $\ips$.
+The $\roc$ curve is the curve traced by $(\prob(\model=1\mid\labely = 0), \prob(\model=1\mid\labely = 1)) \in [0,1]^2$ as the decision threshold changes, using the predicted scores given by a model as a proxy for $\prob(\labely = 1 \mid \individual)$.
+Thanks to Weller's theorem, we know this corresponds to the Pareto-optimal models for the problem, if the predicted scores are correct.
+It is easy to observe that the best $\roc$ curve and the optimal points of the $\ips$ are identical, merely mirrored and rescaled, as shown in Figure \ref{fig_ROC}.

+Yet, the formal approach of Corollary~\ref{cor_binary_weller} highlights an important problem that the more intuitive approach fails to notice.
+In general, there exist points on the $\roc$ curve that cannot be obtained with a deterministic threshold.

+Suppose there is a set $Q \subset \featureset$ of positive measure such that $\prob(\labely = 1\mid \individual) = t$ is constant on $Q$.
+If the threshold chosen is exactly $t$, then some optimal decisions can only be obtained by partitioning the set $Q$ or using a probabilistic model.
+This means that either we need to make different decisions on data points having the same conditional probability, or we need to assign the label randomly.
+This can also be characterized visually, as expressed in the following lemma:

+\begin{lemma} For a binary classification problem, the push-forward measure $\symmeasure_{\Delta}$ is not atomless if and only if $\ips(\featureset)$ has straight edges.
+Moreover, if a Pareto-optimal model $\model$ corresponds to a point in the interior of a straight edge of $\ips(\featureset )$, then either $\model$ is not deterministic or does not solely depend on $\prob(\labely \conditional \individual)$. \begin{proof} The proof simply combines Corollary~\ref{cor_binary_weller} with the explanations provided in \cite{barbanel_taylor} from Chapter 12 and Theorem 2.6. \end{proof} \end{lemma}